Basics: How Big is your Data?

-Big data is a field that treats ways to analyze, systematically extract information from, or otherwise, deal with data sets that are too large or complex to be dealt with by traditional data-processing application software.
+Big data as a field that treats ways to analyze, systematically extract information from, or otherwise, deal with data sets.
+Sets that too large or complex for traditional data-processing application software.

 The “Big” here, is relative.
 Think of your last happy hour (we all miss those) where the alcohol in each brew represents data complexity.
 You’ve got your friend Jimmy, whos’ dunking quotidian whiskey shots drinking like a fish; your friend Samantha who enjoys her occasional pint of chardonnay and Kenny, a beer-loving acquaintance that dunks barrels, until he finds the original root of his beverage.
 While all of them are gulping alcohol (aka data complexity), each of them experiences a unique tub-thumping journey.

-Jimmy is doing shots – in terms of volume, it isn’t much but compared to Kenny and Samantha, his liquor is quite complex and his body will have to consume a lot of more resources to process that shot’s complexity, rather than the volume of his drink.
+Jimmy does whiskey on rocks.
+In terms of volume – not much but compared to Kenny and Samantha, his liquor deems the “complexity” label.
+His body will have to consume a lot of more resources for processing that shot’s complexity, rather than the volume of his drink.
 In terms of data, he might process a mere 500GB of data (the equivalent of any SSD provided in a modern laptop), but the complexity of it, might take a huge toll on resources (at the operational, technical and hardware provisioning levels).

 Samantha will probably have 2 to 4 glasses of some ruby-red goodness.
 Compared to Jimmy, her liver will most likely be grateful the next day, since wine is a bit more diluted as compared to whiskey.
-Going back to our data analogy, Sam might process some well-organised data, that measures-up to a few hundred terabytes of data, but since it’s a bit more structured (compared to Jimmy’s batch), her efforts towards data-centricity might carry an easier tool on operational and technical levels, whilst consuming considerable hardware resources and time.
+Going back to our data analogy, Sam might process some well-organised data.
+Measuring-up to a few hundred terabytes of data, however a bit more structured (compared to Jimmy’s batch).
+Her efforts towards data-centricity might carry an easier tool on operational and technical levels.
+The cost – consuming considerable hardware resources and time.

 Kenny, as compared to both of our friends here, will have to dunk 5 to 6 pints to catch-up (of course, depending on how much alcohol is in his favourite root beverage).
-Like Samanta, Kenny here will have to ingest a bit more liquor, but his dataset is organised in tiny bits, giving his liver a well-deserved break; his bladder tho (physical resources) will take a heavier toll though.
+Like Samanta, Kenny here, ingests a bit more liquor, but his dataset breaks into organised in tiny bits, giving his liver a well-deserved break.
+His bladder tho’ (physical resources) will take a heavier toll.

-Anyone else who’s concerned about their health, having an occasional glass of water though; falls through this analogy as there is no complexity either volume added to its ephemeral data-drink, hence, you can’t really defend his BigData use-case to his/her drinking habit.
+Anyone else who’s concerned about their health, having an occasional glass of water though; falls through this analogy as no complexity either volume slips into its ephemeral data-drink.
+Hence, you can’t really defend his BigData use-case to his/her drinking habit.
 Considering the above, it’s only safe to assume that: